▸ the_harness_layer v0.9 · early_access _

 JD

-Built by John Davenport — six years on r/elixir, working Phoenix engineer, taught himself entrepreneurship from the internet.
-Building the engineering harness he needs to ship.
-Building the marketing harness he needs to find users.
+Built by John Davenport — six years on r/elixir, working Phoenix engineer.
+Building the harness he needs to ship his own apps.
 Open.
 In real time.

 05// pricing